 This project requires patience to capture the drops and frequently change the water.
-As much trial and error as this was, it was a one person job, and easier than capturing ink in water (which I will write about in a future blog).
+As much trial and error as this was, it was a one person job, and easier than capturing ink in water.
 Now for the tricky part, bubbles in the water, which you can see in the image above.
 I tried warm water, cold water, letting water sit for days, and really couldn’t figure out how to get around the bubbles in the water.
 I ended up cleaning much of them up in post.

 My three final images are composites of different images captures.
 This image includes: the background, and two “drops” of color.
 I flipped drops and stretched them using the Free Transform tool, I recolored them using the Hue/Saturation Adjustment layer, and I used Topaz’s Restyle to completely change the color.